Understanding Window Functions in SQL Server

 FROM Employees;

-The reason you're getting NULL for the first row's previous salary and NULL for the last row's next salary is because there are no previous or next rows to reference for those particular rows
+for the last row's next salary is because there are no previous or next rows to reference for those particular rowsif want to get 0(ZERO) instead of NULL

 LAG(salary, 2, 0) OVER (ORDER BY id) AS two_rows_back_salary